karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	$current.sibling().addClass('notActive');
 	var $menu = $current.closest('ul');

 `sibling` is self-explanatory. `closest` is the opposite of `find` going **up** the hierarchy looking for a match.
-There's also `parent` which finds the immediate parent, but if you find yourself chaining calls to `parent` it'll almost always be better than use `closest`:
+There's also `parent` which finds the immediate parent, but if you find yourself chaining calls to `parent` it'll almost always be better to use `closest`:

 	var $menu = $current.closest('ul'); //much better than: var $menu = $current.parent().parent();